- Are you ready to do the deep dive into autism evidence-based practices (EBPs)?

 - Do you want to achieve all this while earning graduate credit, certificates, and building a help network with colleagues and experts?

 The first year of training is now online!
 The price is now free for the year one credential.
 The complete two-year program is OPT-IN for the second year which is not free but is low cost (currently $500 for the year).
 Each year of training now offers an independent credential.
-You can choose to complete the first year and then make a decision/application for year two (year one participation is required for year two).
-Year two will include in-the-classroom coaching.
+You can choose to complete the first year and then make a decision/application for year two (year one participation is required for year two) or you can apply for the two-year program up front.
+Year two will include the in-the-classroom coaching component.
 You can find out more by reading our FAQ or FACTS to learn what each year includes by clicking on the buttons below.

 How do you apply?